pswens/ControlsAssessmentSpecifications/docs/source/Controls3.md

 ### Operations

-1. Use `GV5` to identify and enumerate all data loss prevention software
+1. Use `GV5` to identify and enumerate all data loss prevention software.

-2. Compare `GV18` and the output of Operation 1
+2. Compare `GV18` and the output of Operation 1:

     1. Identify and enumerate each asset in `GV18` with data loss prevention software installed (M2)
     2. Identify and enumerate each asset in `GV18` without data loss prevention software installed (M3)

-3. For assets with data loss prevention installed from Operation 2.1, check `GV3` for configuration information
+3. For assets with data loss prevention installed from Operation 2.1, check `GV3` for configuration information:

     1. Identify and enumerate assets with properly configured data loss prevention software (M4)
     2. Identify and enumerate assets with improperly configured data loss prevention software (M5)

 ### Measures